Garlend1/Garlend1/README.md

-Hi 👋 My name is Pavel
+Hi, my name is Pavel 👋
 ======================

-Frontend-developer
+I'm a Junior Frontend Developer
 ------------------

 * 🌍  I'm based in Saint-Petersburg